aracred/website/blog/2020-04-20-cryptoeconomics101.md

 ### 5: Test IRL

 Theory only gets us so far.
 We need to start dogfooding the system in controlled and low-risk experiments.
 Then we can recycle our learnings back into improving the design and trying a new experiment.
 Yay science.

+> Special thanks to Michael Zargham for walking me through all of this!